Women in Construction: Q&A with Johana Patraca Jimenez

 | Sundt People, Water Treatment

 From a young age, Johana Patraca Jimenez found herself fascinated by the construction process.
 Seeing a building materialize out of seemingly nothing over the course of months of work sparked her desire to be a part of that world.
 When it came time to choose a path for herself, she decided to pursue a degree in construction management from Northern Arizona University (NAU) and served as president of the university’s National Association of Women in Construction chapter.
-She started out as an office manager for a local contractor and has now been with Sundt for almost a year as a field engineer on the Willamette Water Supply Water Treatment Plant project in Sherwood, Oregon.
+She started out as an office manager for a local contractor and has now been with Sundt for almost a year as a field engineer on Sundt’s projects in the Northwest.

 Q: What initially sparked your interest in construction?